uchicago/shibboleth-oidc/README.md

 ### idp-webapp
 The base Shibboleth Identity Provider.
 Here are the differences with the original IdP:

-1. The IdP includes the necessary changes to integrate with a given CAS server for authentication, but does *NOT* enable that flow.
-2. The `$IDP_HOME` directory is moved to `src/main/webapp/idp`.
+1. The `$IDP_HOME` directory is moved to `src/main/webapp/idp`.
 This includes all of the configuration required to run the IdP by default with the exception of `credentials` and `metadata`.
-3. The IdP is configured to initialize its configuration from the above location.
+2. The IdP is configured to initialize its configuration from the above location.

 Moving the configuration to the IdP web application itself allows the final `war` artifact to become available for overlays.
 Deployers can then pick and choose what they need to include in their own overlay and redeploy the application.
 In practice, the produced `war` artifact would be released into some sort of remote Maven repository.

 ### idp-webapp-support
 A utility module, at this point mostly to help with generation of IdP's metadata from command-line via `MetadataGeneratorTool`.
 This module is used by the overlay in order to fully complete the installation.